jxy-s/bazel_win_xcomp/README.md

 There appears to be a bug in toolchain resolution for bazel right now.
 There are two observed
 problems:

-1. `--platform` for a target other than the host fails to resolve the toolchain.
+1. `--platforms` for a target other than the host fails to resolve the toolchain.
-2. On an ARM64 Windows host the output binary is x64 when no platform target is specified.
+2. On an ARM64 Windows host the output binary is x64 when no platform constraints apply.

 The consequence of this is that the toolchain resolution is incapable of producing a binary for anything other than x64.
 Counterintuitively, the ARM64 host produces an x64 binary